 The appointment and removal of the Group Secretary is a matter for consideration by the Board as a whole.
 The Group Secretary ensures that statutory and regulatory procedures are complied with, and acts as custodian of good governance.
 The Group Secretary attends all Board and Board Committee meetings, and has unrestricted access to the Chairman.
-The Group Secretary provides a central source of advice and guidance on business ethics, compliance with good corporate governance, and changes in legislation, assisting the Board as a whole and its members individually with guidance as to how their duties, responsibilities and powers should be adequately discharged and exercised in the best interests of the Group.
+The Group Secretary provides a central source of advice and guidance on business ethics, compliance with good corporate governance, and changes in legislation, assisting the Board as a whole, and its members individually, with guidance as to how their duties, responsibilities and powers should be adequately discharged and exercised in the best interests of the Group.

-The Group Secretary also maintains and regularly updates a corporate governance manual, copies of which are distributed to all Directors, and organises and conducts a Board-approved induction programme to familiarise new Directors with the Group's operations, their fiduciary duties and responsibilities, and the Group's corporate governance processes.
-The Group Secretary assists the Board in developing a training framework annually to assist the Non-Executive Directors with continuous development as Directors, and in particular in a banking environment.
+The Group Secretary also maintains and regularly updates a corporate governance manual, copies of which are distributed to all Directors, and organises and conducts a Boardapproved induction programme to familiarise new Directors with the Group's operations, their fiduciary duties and responsibilities, and the Group's corporate governance processes.
+The Group Secretary assists the Board in developing a training framework annually to assist the Non-Executive Directors with continuous development as Directors and, in particular, in a banking environment.
 The Group Secretary is not a Director of Mercantile.

-Mr F J Schutte, who was serving as acting Company Secretary, was appointed as Company Secretary with effect from 12 April 2013.
+Ms T Singh, who had served as Deputy Company Secretary, was appointed as Company Secretary with effect from 1 August 2014.